thomsmits/markdown-tools/readme.md

 Due to my job, I am performing lots of lectures regarding programming topics.
 For these, I need presentation slides and text documents containing the contents of the slides plus additional information.

-The the readme files in the sub projects for details.
+See the readme files in the sub projects for details.